Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Preliminary and Related Work

-The weakness of \cite{yang2020federated} is still obvious.
-First, their method requires a class-balanced auxiliary dataset that consists of all classes of data at server.
-However, that is not always available in some large scale FL systems since it requires the server to collect raw data from clients, which breaches privacy.
+However, the solution presented by \cite{yang2020federated} has several limitations.
+First, their method requires a class-balanced auxiliary dataset that consists of all classes of data at the server.
+However, that is not always available in some large-scale FL systems since it requires the server to collect raw data from clients, which breaches privacy.
 Second, their estimations of the clients' local label distribution are not accurate as shown in Figure \ref{RealEstimated}.
-Theorem 1 in \cite{yang2020federated}, which supports their estimations, can not be generalized to multi-class classification tasks since it has only been proved in the original paper \cite{anand1993improved} for two-class classification problems.
-Finally, the performance of greedily conducting the client selection is not guaranteed due to the nature of greedy algorithm.
+Theorem 1 in \cite{yang2020federated} supports their estimations, but it cannot be generalized to multi-class classification tasks since it has only been proved in the original paper \cite{anand1993improved} for two-class classification problems.
+Finally, the performance of greedily conducting the client selection is not guaranteed due to the nature of the greedy algorithm.
 We provide an example in Figure \ref{fig:greedyandours} to show its weakness.
 Their method will select $C_1$ as the first client since it is the most class-balanced one.
-Then $C_2$ will be selected because the grouped dataset of $C_1\cup C_2$ is the most class-balanced among the ones of $C_1\cup C_2$, $C_1\cup C_3$ and $C_1\cup C_4$.
+Then $C_2$ will be selected because the grouped dataset of $C_1\cup C_2$ is the most class-balanced among the choices $C_1\cup C_2$, $C_1\cup C_3$ and $C_1\cup C_4$.
 Similarly, it will choose $C_3$ since the grouped dataset of $C_1\cup C_2\cup C_3$ is more class-balanced than $C_1\cup C_2\cup C_4$.
 Their method is deterministic and thus only one combination $\{C_1,C_2, C_3\}$ is obtained.
 However, this is clearly not the optimal solution since $\{C_1,C_3, C_4\}$ is more class-balanced than $\{C_1,C_2, C_3\}$.
-The above weaknesses motivate us to design a more efficient method to deal with this task.
+The above weaknesses motivate us to design a more effective solution for this problem.